eCommerce Marketing and Quick Tweaks Before Holidays – Online and Offline

 Social media has for some time now been a staple of online marketing.
 A good Twitter account, a Facebook page, Instagram account… All of these are necessary if you want to promote your business properly.
 However, many forget that you need to update your content for the holidays.

 Mixing up your content on social media is a way you can attract new customers, and keep the old ones from getting bored.
+Mak Grills is a site we are using Social Media for an eCommerce company.
 For example, if you have a habit of only posting posts and images, why not try some video content here and there?
 Have this new content be related to the holidays.
 Perhaps some interesting posts on the holidays themselves, or maybe how to use certain products during the cold months ahead.
 You should also use social media to promote any new deals and discounts that your business may offer.

 Having a fast and efficient website is pretty much a must if you want to get any real results.
 However, this isn’t the only optimization we are talking about.
 The first thing you want to focus on is SEO.
 Search engine optimization should not be a fixed and static endeavor, but rather, you want to mix it up from time to time.
 Set up keywords that reflect the holidays and what people would search for at this time of the year.
 Check your backlinks, and see if they lead to dedicated pages that showcase your new offers and deals.

 Have a special page on your business’ website dedicated solely to your holiday offers and products.
 Maybe even set up a winter collection section so people will find and access it more easily.
 Spruce up your website a little too.
 Add some holiday flare, change up the color scheme and design.
 Present very clear and large (but not obtrusive) banners on your website that lead to your holiday offer page.